altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 *But he raised a hand*
 "F::Why?"
-*Rossin started tapping his fist to a beat and counting his finger after a set, She looked at Rossin,* "R::He means information is power, the more freely it's shared the more diluted it is, the less useful it is to you..."
+*Rossin started tapping his fist to a beat and counting his finger after a set, She looked at Rossin,* 'R::He means information is power, the more freely it is shared the more diluted it is, the less useful it is to you...'
 ~She rolled her head just enough to give the impression , 'okay, but what does he want to hear?'~ ~Rossin finished counting with his finger.~
-"R::One word answer, something to show you understand...
+'R::One word answer, something to show you understand...
- Like-"
+ Like-'
 "M::Power."
 *Felix nodded.*
 "F::Power over you, power you lose."